How do I apply for consent orders?

 • If you are seeking de facto partner maintenance orders, you should read and consider sections 90SB, 90SD, 90SE and 90SF of the Family Law Act.

-• If you are seeking orders for financial settlement or maintenance and more than 12 months has lapsed since your divorce became final, or two years since the end of a de facto relationship, you should read and consider section 44 of the Family Law Act.
+• If you are seeking orders for financial or property settlement or maintenance and more than 12 months has lapsed since your divorce became final, or two years since the end of a de facto relationship, you should read and consider section 44 of the Family Law Act.
 If you are filing beyond this time frame, you must consent to the Court making the proposed property and maintenance orders or you will need to seek leave of the Court to file the application.

 All of these sections and Parts of the Family Law Act can be accessed at www.legislation.gov.au.